JLESC/jlesc.github.io/_projects/dense_eigen_project.md

 Frequent e-mail exchanges between Toshiyuki Imamura and Inge Gutheil.
 In the 5th JLESC meeting at Lyon,  both met and discussed about this project.
 Also, 6th JLESC meeting was hosted by AICS and Inge Gutheil visited AICS.
+Toshiyuki Imamura visited the 7th JLESC workshop in UIUC Urbana and will visit the 8th JLESC workshop in Barcelona.
+He visited Juelich after ISC to talk about KNL usage.

 ## Impact and publications